 Aprilaire Dehumidifier Specification Sheets

-To learn more about each Aprilaire dehumidifier model mentioned, see the spec sheets and owners manuals below.
+To learn more about each Aprilaire E-Series Dehumidifier model mentioned, see the spec sheets and owners manuals below.
 You can also use them as a comparison if you would like to install another brand of dehumidifier.

 - Spec Sheet Aprilaire E070 (formerly 1820) dehumidifier